I cannot conceive any work of art as having a separate existence from life itself.

 She studied acting and playwriting at Northwestern University and has also trained at Interlochen Center for the Arts, the National High School Institute, and the British American Drama Academy.

-While at Northwestern, Natalie appeared in several plays, including Pink Milk, a poetic retelling of the Alan Turing story, which went on to perform at the New York and Chicago Fringe Festivals.
+While at Northwestern, Natalie appeared in, wrote, and directed several plays.
 Her college career culminated in a performance of her honors thesis, Caddy: A Play About Kings, an autobiographical adaptation of William Faulkner's The Sound and the Fury.
 In addition to Theatre, she earned a degree in Gender & Sexuality Studies.
-Her work as a writer, actress, and activist, is fueled and inspired by what she learned.

 Natalie believes that black lives matter, love is love, gender is expansive, and that women's rights are human rights.